-48.1 Trophies will be awarded to the first three finishers in the qualification race and first ten finishers in the 66th Macau Grand Prix (irrespective of class if classes are introduced).
+48.1 Trophies will be awarded to the first three finishers in the qualification race and first ten finishers in the 65th Macau Grand Prix (irrespective of class if classes are introduced).

-The FIA Formula 3 World Cup 2019 will be awarded to the winner of the 65th Macau Grand Prix and the Manufacturers Trophy to the manufacturer of the engine supplier of the winning car.
+The FIA Formula 3 World Cup 20198 will be awarded to the winner of the 65th Macau Grand Prix.